 The Sobering Truth: National Drug and Alcohol Facts Week

-March 22-28 was designated National Drug and Alcohol Facts Week, a campaign created and promoted by the National Institute on Drug Abuse (NIDA) to increase awareness of substance abuse.
+In 2021, March 22nd to 28th was designated National Drug and Alcohol Facts Week, a campaign created and promoted by the National Institute on Drug Abuse (NIDA) to increase awareness of substance abuse.
 To commemorate this week, what are some important and sobering facts that we should know about addiction?

 Information on alcohol and drug addiction is everywhere.
 Technology provides us with easy access to information about the dangers of addictive substances and how to find help.

 However, not all people, especially those who are actively experiencing addiction, will go out of their way to seek such information.
 This is why there are informational campaigns designed to spread awareness, in the hopes that they can reach someone who is in need.

 There are numerous facts about substance abuse that illustrate the dangers of addiction.
 This post explores some of the most sobering ones (pun intended) that may encourage you or a loved one to take a step toward recovery.